Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Threat Model

-\bheading{Target Systems.} We consider a power-grid system in our threat model.
-First, we assume the power-grid system implements weak anti-virus and integrity checking mechanisms on both executed code and transferred data, due to the computation capacity and hard-realtime constraints \cite{humayed2017cyber}.
-Second, we assume the low-level hardware performance counters are accessible and trusted.
-This assumption is reasonable because hardware registers are harder to tamper with.
-Third, the target system is relatively stable, i.e. the code running on the controller changes infrequently.
+\bheading{Target Systems.} We consider a power-grid system in our threat model, especially the cyber-physical power substation with a PLC.
+We assume the power-grid substation implements weak anti-virus and integrity checking mechanisms on both executed code and transferred data, due to the computation capacity and hard-realtime constraints \cite{humayed2017cyber}.
+We assume the low-level hardware performance counters are accessible and trusted.
+This assumption is reasonable because hardware registers are harder to tamper with than software.
+The target system is relatively stable, i.e. the code running on the controller changes infrequently.
 This assumption is reasonable because the control processes, once downloaded to the controller, usually are not updated very often \cite{lee2015past}.